 matrix Standard Accreditation

 The matrix Standard was awarded to EDT for the quality of information, advice and guidance (IAG) we provide.
-Click here to view our IAG Policy. (link will open as a PDF file in a new tab)
+Click here to view our IAG Policy. (link will open as a document in a new tab)

 The accreditation assessed the quality of delivery to the customers receiving employment support and those receiving adult further education training.